Fireside #4

 "This man came for a witness..."

-When we look up (in our lexicons) the word for "witness" in verse 7, we find the Greek word MARTUREO meaning "to bear testimony or bear record; to testify."
-And verse 7 goes on..." to bear witness," -- this time the word "witness" has become a variation of MARTUREO, that is MARTURIA, which is kind of a plural form of the word, meaning EVIDENCE as a result of given testimony And upon reading the rest of verse 7 we find, "...that all through him (John) might believe."
+When we look up (in our lexicons) the word for "witness" in verse 7, we find the Greek word MARTUREO, meaning "to bear testimony or bear record; to testify."
+And verse 7 goes on..." to bear witness," -- this time the word "witness" has become a variation of MARTUREO, that is MARTURIA, which is kind of a plural form of the word, meaning EVIDENCE as a result of given testimony.
+And upon reading the rest of verse 7 we find, "...that all through him (John) might believe."

 What a perfect job description we have here!

-The ministry should not just be about earning a living--in order to be effective a minister should feel "called" to their role as "shepherd(s)" in a way most of us can't entirely understand, or else they are just laying bricks to nowhere.
-They must be called supernaturally, that is, by God, to do His work--not their own--and His work is "bearing witness so that all may believe."
+Ministry should not just be about earning a living--in order to be effective a minister should feel "called" to their role as "shepherd(s)" or PASTOR (one who tends sheep) in a way most of us can't entirely understand, or else they are just laying bricks to nowhere.
+They must be called of God, to do His work--not their own--and His work is "bearing witness to the Truth so that all may believe."
+A minister should stand as God's messenger sent to bring a testimony, Gods' word, to others.
+John the Baptist indeed did this, even denying himself lfie's comforts.
+He was devoted to delivering God's word and "making straight the way for the Lord."

-"He (John the Baptist) was not that Light, but was sent to bear witness of that Light."
+Light, but was sent to bear witness of that Light."

 We look at the word for "that" and we find an emphatic Greek article prefacing the word for Light -- PHOS or PHOS-- meaning a light burning so brightly as to not be confused with light such as from a candle (as in Jesus' own reference to John the Baptist in John 5:35).
-In fact we could say that here the author is letting us know that those humans, ministers, who are sent from God, are not to become the light themselves, but are only to give witness of that Light.
+In fact we could say that here the author is letting us know that His shepherds, ministers, who are sent from God, are not to become the light themselves, but are only to give witness of that Light.
+The True Light.
 Kind of like the moon does not generate its own light, but reflects that light generated by the sun.
 The sun is the true source of light; the moon also appears to give light at night, yet it is merely reflecting the true source of light, the sun.
+That is what good ministers should do--they should reflect to all of us the One who is the true Light, the Son.

-When we go back to verse 4 we read that "In Him [Jesus] was life and the life was the light of men."
+When we turn back to verse 4 we read that "In Him [Jesus] was life and the life was the light of men."
 That Greek word there for light is the aforementioned PHOS transliterated "PHOS".
-Continuing then with verse 9, this is again affirmed as we read, "That was the true Light [Greek word for trueALETHINOS , meaning "not concealing, eternal, everlasting" ) which gives light to every man coming into the world."
-From this statement we realize how the author John wants us to believe that Jesus Christ is to mankind what the sun is to the earth.
+Continuing then with verse 9, this is again affirmed as we read, "That was the true Light [Greek word for true = ALETHINOS , meaning "not concealing, eternal, everlasting" ) which gives light to every man coming into the world."
+From this statement we realize how much the author John wants us to understand how Jesus Christ has become to mankind what the sun is to the earth.
 He "shines" His light for all; rich, poor, Greek, Jew, American, prince, pauper.
 His gift of life is offered freely.
 And it is only His gift to give.
 (John 14:6 "I am the way, the truth, and the life...")

-In Romans chapter 1, we find the great apostle Paul writing how all men have been given a bit of this light/life, acting as that "good voice'' deep within us, our conscience.
+In Romans chapter 1, we find the great apostle Paul writes how all men have been given a bit of this light/life, acting as that "good voice'' deep within us, our conscience.
 And we know this because no matter where or how we are raised, there is something deep inside us all that tells us when we are about to mess up.
 Now sometimes we don't listen to that "voice" for whatever reason, but per this book we are all assured of at least having that voice.
 John is saying this in different words.

+Continuing in John 1 we read in verse 10, "He was in the world (Greek word for world is KOSMOS or KOSMOS or cosmos), and the world was made through Him (now turn back to verse 3), and the world did not know him."
 There are many stories in the Bible of those who did not recognize Jesus Christ as the one whom the apostle John portrays to us as both with God, and God.
-Ironically, some of those who recognized Jesus most often and even addressed him by many of His names at once, were the demon-possessed, and the blind.
+Ironically, some of those who recognized Jesus most often and even addressed him by many of His names at once, were the sick, demon-possessed, and the blind.
 Imagine that.
 The ones who could see, often didn't.
 And the ones who were least able to see, could.

-And even more sadly, in verse 11 John writes how, "He came into His own, and His own did not receive him."
+"He came into His own, and His own did not receive him."

 That is correct; Jesus does.

 Why else do we think Jesus and John the Baptist were so angry with the religious leaders?
-(Ian answers: "Because they were selling the church, and selling in the church, for money").
+(Ian answers: "Because they were selling out the church, and selling in the church, for money").

-Does anyone think anything has changed much since 2000 years ago?
-Who do you think "His own" are now?
-Do you think this could happen today in America, that His own would reject Him?
-How then are we any different?
-I admit, we do not have Jesus here in the flesh today, but we do have His word, His book, His loving letter to us all--what are some of the ways we turn Him away even today?
+Does anyone think religion has changed much since 2000 years ago?
+Who do you think "His own" are, now?
+Do you think this could happen today in Christian churhces, that His own would reject Him?
+Are we any different?
+We do have His word,His loving letter to us all--what are some of the ways we turn Him away even today?

-Whatever your metaphor for darkness, this should be of comfort to all of us.
+Whatever your metaphor for darkness, this should

-It is indeed really good news.
+It is indeed inteded to be really good news.

 Next Fireside we will pick up our study at verse 12.
 Thank all of you so much for listening, for contributing.
-May God bless these words among us.

 Now let's all go into our den and pound on some guitars!